Soviet Union in World War II: Soviets stop the Germans

-At the same time, Hitler was worried about American popular support after the U.S. entry into the war following the Attack on Pearl Harbor, and a potential Anglo-American invasion on the Western Front in 1942 (which did not occur until the summer of 1944).
+At the same time, Hitler was worried about American popular support after the US entry into the war following the Attack on Pearl Harbor, and a potential Anglo-American invasion on the Western Front in 1942 (which did not occur until the summer of 1944).
 He changed his primary goal from an immediate victory in the East, to the more long-term goal of securing the southern Soviet Union to protect oil fields vital to the long-term German war effort.
 While Red Army generals correctly judged the evidence that Hitler would shift his efforts south, Stalin thought it a flanking move in the German attempt to take Moscow.

 The German southern campaign began with a push to capture the Crimea, which ended in disaster for the Red Army.
 Stalin publicly criticised his generals' leadership.
 In their southern campaigns, the Germans took 625,000 Red Army prisoners in July and August 1942 alone.
 At the same time, in a meeting in Moscow, Churchill privately told Stalin that the British and Americans were not yet prepared to make an amphibious landing against a fortified Nazi-held French coast in 1942, and would direct their efforts to invading German-held North Africa.
 He pledged a campaign of massive strategic bombing, to include German civilian targets.

 Estimating that the Russians were "finished," the Germans began another southern operation in the autumn of 1942, the Battle of Stalingrad.
 Hitler insisted upon splitting German southern forces in a simultaneous siege of Stalingrad and an offensive against Baku on the Caspian Sea.
 Stalin directed his generals to spare no effort to defend Stalingrad.
 Although the Soviets suffered in excess of more than 2 million casualties at Stalingrad, their victory over German forces, including the encirclement of 290,000 Axis troops, marked a turning point in the war.

 Within a year after Barbarossa, Stalin reopened the churches in the Soviet Union.
 He may have wanted to motivate the majority of the population who had Christian beliefs.
 By changing the official policy of the party and the state towards religion, he could engage the Church and its clergy in mobilising the war effort.
-On 4 September 1943, Stalin invited the metropolitans Sergius, Alexy and Nikolay to the Kremlin.
+On 4 September 1943, Stalin invited the metropolitans Sergius, Alexy, and Nikolay to the Kremlin.
 He proposed to reestablish the Moscow Patriarchate, which had been suspended since 1925, and elect the Patriarch.
 On 8 September 1943, Metropolitan Sergius was elected Patriarch.
 One account said that Stalin's reversal followed a sign that he supposedly received from heaven.